tslingl25/Circuit-python/README.md

             r = 255
             g = 0
             b = 0
-        elif distance > 5 and distance < 20:
+        elif distance > 5 and distance < 20: # Between 5 cm and 20 cm the neopixels should switch from red to blue.
             r = simpleio.map_range(distance, 5, 20, 255, 0)
             b = simpleio.map_range(distance, 5, 20, 0, 255)
             g = 0